Why Pricing Dom Pérignon for $375 Does More Than $600 for Restaurants

-Most restaurants price Dom Pérignon at three times cost.
+Most restaurants price Dom Pérignon at three or more times the cost.
 If you want to know how to price Dom Pérignon at your restaurant beyond that reflex, you need to understand what the bottle is actually doing on your list.

 A $600 price tag communicates one thing to your guest: go find value somewhere else.